TobiasVanDyk/RaspberryPi-GPIO-Displays/README.md

 hdmi_drive=2
 display_rotate=0
 ```
+The folders swkim01 and waveshare35bv2, contain working config.txt and the dtbo files (as well as the dts source files).

 For more information about this kernel 5.4 fix, see the following links:
 * [**Waveshare 2.8" lcd and latest Pi OS**](https://www.raspberrypi.org/forums/viewtopic.php?f=38&t=281023)
 * [**Zaryob: I just changed values of reset-gpios and pendown-gpio from 0x00 to 0x01**](https://github.com/waveshare/LCD-show/pull/30)